michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 * cost_sale_upshift - trading cost when saling
 * cost_sale_energy - net cost of the sold energy

-Not all of them are useful for every measured energy but a cost of storing them is neglible.
-There is always an option to create dedicated CAGGs for various needs.
+Not all of them are useful for every measured energy.
+But we keep all numbers to be used for FVE project efficiency analysis in one place.
+Price of storing additional although useless data is neglible.
+Though, for collecting data from house appliances I would use another CAGG.

 ```sql